September 7, 2008

 , where Q is the charge of the particle.

-So, Qest/e ≈ 0.956.
-Apart from the already mentioned cause of underestimation, deviations from a perfect double circular path and possibly other factors as well, can make the estimated elementary charge at variance with the measured value.
+So, Qapprox/e ≈ 0.956.
+Apart from the already mentioned cause of underestimation, deviations from a perfect double circular path and possibly other factors as well, can make the approximated elementary charge at variance with the measured value.

 As is shown, the absolute value of the charge does not depend on λ in a double circular wave.
 It will not for wave particles of other shapes either.